Mugwort (Artemisia vulgaris) Identification

 Family – Asteraceae

-Physical Characteristics for Mugwort
+Physical Characteristics of Mugwort

 Overall Mugwort is quite a pretty plant, often growing amongst it’s friends with a slender look, I often see it arching slightly in one direction, The leave are often glistening in the wind as you see the silver underside and green overside of the leaf interchanging in the light.